 The second most frequent mistake is going to the gym with your engagement ring.
 We don't recommend doing this even to show your sporty friends your diamond sparkle.
-If you only perform cardio your engagement ring is fine.
-But if it's loose, it can take a short drive since you will be sweating and your fingers get slippery.
-But if you are going to hit the weights, beware of banging your ring against the metals.
-By repeatedly banging you could knock your prong out of place, which means you end up losing your diamond.
+If you have cardio training, wearing your engagement ring is fine.
+But if it's loose, it can take a short drive since you will sweat, and your fingers get slippery.
+If you hit the weights, there's another threat.
+Beware of banging your ring against the metals.
+By repeatedly banging, you can knock your prong out of place and end up losing your diamond.
 Finally, don’t wear your engagement ring if you are going to swim.
 Your fingers will shrivel in the cold, and the ring will easily slide off.

-Therefore, take good care of your engagement ring by taking it off when it is necessary and clean your ring at least once a week.
-In addition, get your ring inspected at least one time a year by showing it to a qualified jeweler to guarantee the setting is in good shape.
-Because diamonds last forever, but that does require some maintenance and gentle care with a soft brush or soft interdental brush which is smaller and helps to clean under the prong, thus the bottom of the diamond.
+Please care about your engagement ring well!
+Take it off when necessary, and clean it at least once a week.
+Don't forget to get your diamond jewelry inspected annually.
+For this, refer to a qualified jeweler who will guarantee the setting is in good shape.
+Diamonds last forever but require proper maintenance and gentle care.
+Use a soft brush (big or interdental) to clean your diamond under the prongs and at the bottom.